rsksmart/devportal-1.0/rif/rns/integrate/index.md

 }
 ```

-We are pretty sure that the provided example is not enough for all your needings, so let's go deeper on integration.
+We are pretty sure that the provided example is not enough for all your needs, so let's go deeper into integration.

 ## Quick start